Urge Australian Government to Stop Lamb Mutilations

 crammed onto export ships

-Please write to Australian Prime Minister Julia Gillard right now and ask her to ban mulesing mutilations.
-Demand that only effective, humane options be used instead, and urge her to put an end to the cruel live-export industry.
+Please write to Australian Minister for Agriculture Barnaby Joyce right now and ask him to ban mulesing mutilations.
+Demand that only effective, humane options be used instead, and urge him to put an end to the cruel live-export industry.